gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 DTLS Key Management Identifier: 16 bits (unsigned integer) : Each DTLS Key Management Identifier ({{IANA-Protection-Solution-ID}}) is a 16-bit unsigned integer value indicating a DTLS Key Management Method.
-  The DTLS Management Methods are listed in descending order of preference, i.e. the first listed in the parameter is the most preferred and the last the least preferred by the sender in the INIT chunk.
-In the INIT-ACK chunk the endpoint chooses one of the DTLS Management Methods supported by the peer.
+  The DTLS Key Management Methods are listed in descending order of preference, i.e. the first listed in the parameter is the most preferred and the last the least preferred by the sender in the INIT chunk.
+In the INIT-ACK chunk the endpoint chooses one of the DTLS Key Management Methods supported by the peer.

 Padding: 0 or 16 bits (unsigned integer)
-: If the number of included DTLS Management Methods is odd the parameter MUST be padded with two bytes.
+: If the number of included DTLS Key Management Methods is odd the parameter MUST be padded with two bytes.
 The padding MUST be set to 0 by the sender and MUST be ignored by the receiver.